thisdot/starter.dev-github-showcases/svelte-kit-scss/README.md

 - #### Styling

   Svelte comes with sass support.
-Sass being one of the most mature, stable, and powerful professional grade CSS extension language, it quickly allows us to design robust components.
+Sass one of the most mature, stable, and powerful professional-grade CSS extension language, it quickly allows us to design robust components.

 - #### Example Components

-  In this `svelte-kit-scss/src/lib/components` directory you will find the `Counter` and `Greeting` directory.
+  In this `svelte-kit-scss/src/lib/components` directory, you will find the `Counter` and `Greeting` directory.

   The `Counter` directory contains the following files: